sakdec10/3DFractalsInUnity/README.md

 ## Project Summary

-We would make an application in Unity for users to drop in our 3-D fractals and play around with the various values on toolbox to see how they affect the fractals
+We would make an application in Unity for users to drop in our 3-D fractals and play around with the various values on toolbox to see how they affect the fractals.

 The 3 Fractals we are focusing on :-

 - [**Mandelbrot**](http://paulbourke.net/fractals/mandelbrot/)